 Photography: © Beholdr.
 Photo by Greg Navarro.

-The space, a bank converted into exhibition space by German-born Swiss star-architect Annabel Selldorf, is just the right size.
-It’s not so big that your legs start buzzing, and not so small that you feel like you’ve covered it in three minutes flat.
+The building, a bank converted into exhibition space by German-born Swiss architect Annabelle Selldorf, is just the right size.
+Not so big that your legs start buzzing, not so small that you’ve covered it in three minutes flat.

-Exhibitions feature a mix of international, interdisciplinary, and consistently adventurous artists who care about serious topics.
+The program features a mix of international, interdisciplinary, and adventurous artists who care about serious topics.
 Climate activism.
 The ecological crisis.
 Social injustice.
-Human interaction.
+Human connection.
 It’s the kind of place where emerging artists get their first big show and set trends in their wake.

-The Swiss Institute was founded in 1986 by Swiss expats, initially springing to action in the living rooms of an uptown NYC townhouse.
+The Swiss Institute was founded in 1986 by Swiss expatriates, initially springing to life in the living rooms of an uptown NYC townhouse.
 Their mission?
-Integrate Swiss and international perspectives through art.
-Their mission evolved into the space beating at the heart of St. Mark’s Place.
-Nowadays, you can find it in the heart of St. Mark's Place.
-Their current director is German-born Stefanie Hessler, founder of the Stockholm-based progressive art space Andquestionmark.
-She and the team put on four fantastic shows a year, accompanied by celebrated public programming, so there’s always a reason to return.
+To integrate Swiss and international perspectives through art.
+Today, you’ll find it in the heart of St. Mark’s Place.
+The current director is German-born Stefanie Hessler, founder of the Stockholm-based progressive art space Andquestionmark.
+The Institute stages four shows a year, each with corresponding programs, so there’s always a reason to return.

 Want to know where art is headed next?
 Here are the ones to watch.